 Vagrants in the Workhouse

-Discover the stories of the vagrants in the Guildford Union Workhouse on the night of the 1881 census
+Discover the stories of the vagrants and 'casuals' in the Guildford Union Workhouse on the night of the 1881 census

 On 3rd April 1881, 14 vagrants were listed on the census for the Guildford Union Workhouse, accommodated in the ‘casual ward’, separated from the structured routine of the Workhouse because of their potential disruptive influence, filthy clothes, crude language and coarse behaviour.